BradleyParkerDev/express-server/README.md

 # Express Server

 This is a TypeScript-based Express server skeleton that can be used as a starting point for new projects.
-It includes a basic middleware setup, routing, and error handling.
+It includes a basic middleware setup, routing, linting, testing, and error handling.

 ## Overview

 This server is built with TypeScript and Express, providing a robust and scalable structure for building RESTful APIs.
 It includes essential middleware for parsing cookies, handling CORS, logging HTTP requests, and managing errors.
-The server also supports environment variable configuration using `dotenv`.
+The project is configured with ESLint and Prettier for consistent code quality and formatting, and Vitest for unit testing.

 ## Features

-- TypeScript for type safety and better development experience
+- TypeScript for type safety and enhanced developer experience
-- Basic middleware setup (cookie parser, CORS, logging)
+- Basic middleware setup (cookie parser, CORS, structured logging with Winston)
 - Environment variable configuration with `dotenv`
-- Error handling
+- Error handling and graceful shutdown support
+- **Linting** with ESLint and Prettier
+- **Testing** with Vitest and Supertest
-- Development and production scripts
+- Development and production scripts for streamlined workflow

 ## Project Structure
 ```